Business and Technology

 Virtual interviews have replaced in-person interviews for medical school admissions, reducing student interaction.

-Before accepting an offer, visit school you are seriously considering.
+Before accepting an offer, visit a school you are seriously considering.

 I’ve seen this issue greatly impact student success and unhappiness in med school admissions and student affairs.